appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

     docker-compose up -d
     ```

-    2 - **Install Arc + Elasticsearch _(If you want to deploy Arc Along with Elasticsearch.)_**
+    2 - **Install Appbase.io + Elasticsearch _(If you want to deploy Appbase.io Along with Elasticsearch.)_**

     ```
     docker-compose -f docker-compose-with-elasticsearch.yaml up -d
     ```

     🔥 Thats all, our containers should be up and running.
-Next, let us configure the environment variables required by Arc service.
+Next, let us configure the environment variables required by Appbase.io service.

 -   **Step 4:** Open configuration service URL in your browser, i.e. http://localhost (or https://your-domain.com as configured in your nginx settings).